 For a more detailed analysis of your connection, conduct a check at IPLeak, first without your VPN enabled and then with it enabled.

-What’s a DNS Leak?
+Does My VPN Have a DNS Leak?

 DNS, short for domain name system, is used to translate numerical IP addresses into domain names (and vice versa) because domain names are much easier to remember than IP addresses.